bigchaindb/bigchaindb/docs/root/source/smart-contracts.rst

 .. note::

    We used the word "owners" somewhat loosely above.
-A more accurate word might be fulfillers, signers, controllers, or tranfer-enablers.
+A more accurate word might be fulfillers, signers, controllers, or transfer-enablers.
 See BigchainDB Server `issue #626 <https://github.com/bigchaindb/bigchaindb/issues/626>`_.